 If all personal items items are not picked up within two weeks of withdrawal or termination, then the personal belongings will be discarded /donated.
-All medication/medical device will be dropped off to the nearest local Pharmacy for proper disposal.
+All medication/medical device that are not picked up will be dropped off to the nearest local Pharmacy for proper disposal.